Barbara Stanwyck

 Death1990-01-20

 Orphaned at the age of four and partially raised in foster homes, she always worked.
 One of her directors, Jacques Tourneur, said of her, "She only lives for two things, and both of them are work."
 She made her debut on stage in the chorus as a Ziegfeld girl in 1923 at age 16, and within a few years was acting in plays.
 Her first lead role, which was in the hit Burlesque (1927), established her as a Broadway star.
-In 1929, she transitioned from the stage to the film industry, and began acting in talking pictures.
+In 1929, she transitioned from the stage to the film industry, and began acting in talking pictures, the first of which was George Archainbaud's The Locked Door, where her naturalistic acting style and unaffected vocal delivery were instantly evident.
 Frank Capra chose her for his romantic drama Ladies of Leisure (1930), and Stanwyck later became a favorite of Capra’s, leading to another three collaborations.
 This led to additional leading roles which raised her profile, such as Night Nurse (1931), Baby Face (1933), the controversial The Bitter Tea of General Yen (1933), and Gambling Lady (1934).

 She received an Honorary Oscar in 1982, the Golden Globe Cecil B. DeMille Award in 1986, and several other honorary lifetime awards.
-She was ranked as the 11th-greatest female star of classic American cinema by the American Film Institute.
+In 1999 she was ranked as the 11th-greatest female star of classic American cinema by the American Film Institute.

 Biography from the Wikipedia article Barbara Stanwyck.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.